-Whether you have a day in Lisbon, Portugal, or a month, Lisbon is one of those cities that is simply relaxing to visit.
+Sunny, colorful, and (very) hilly, Lisbon is one of those cities that is simultaneously engaging and relaxing to visit.

 Table of Contents